kevin-chalmers/set10108/labs/lab05/README.md

 Greetings from process 3 of 4!
 ```

-There are a number of different data types MPI can use beyond `MPI_CHAR` - the Introduction to Parallel Programming book will explain these further.
+There are data types beyond `MPI_CHAR` MPI can use.
+The *Introduction to Parallel Programming* book will explain these further.

 ## Map-Reduce

-Another approach to communication we can use is map-reduce.
-For this you will have to use a Monte-Carlo &pi; application:
+Another approach to communication is map-reduce.
+For this you will build a Monte-Carlo &pi; application:

 ```cpp
 double local_sum, global_sum;